cby0730/CustomSemanticSegmentation/README.md

 - **FFmpeg:**
   Make sure FFmpeg is installed on your system as it is used for video conversion.
 You can install it via your package manager (e.g., `sudo apt install ffmpeg` on Ubuntu) or download it from [FFmpeg.org](https://ffmpeg.org/).

+- **Demo Videos:**
+  The demo videos are stored in the `demo_video/` directory and are tracked by regular Git.
+If you encounter issues with large files, consider:
+  - Compressing videos further
+  - Using external hosting (YouTube, Google Drive) and linking them in the README
+  - Using GitHub Releases for large assets

 - **Customization:**
   You can modify the image transformation parameters (e.g., resize dimensions) in both `train.py` and `predict.py` if needed.
 Ensure that the input size is appropriate for your chosen model architecture (many require dimensions divisible by 32).